krysp4/ADReaper/README.md

 .\adreaper.exe enum adcs -d corp.local -u user -p pass
 ```

+---

 ### 🌳 SMB Cartography (`enum tree`)

+**Recursive Share Mapping**
+The `enum tree` module provides a visual representation of remote file systems.
+- **Targeted Mapping**: Focuses on specific folders (like `/Policies` in SYSVOL) to find GPO files or scripts that might contain passwords.
+- **Global Discovery**: The `-s all` flag is a powerhouse—it automatically discovers every share on the target and walks them all up to the specified `--depth`.
+This is the most efficient way to identify sensitive data (backups, configs, logs) across the entire target.

 ```powershell
 # Map high-value folders in SYSVOL
 .\adreaper.exe enum tree -s SYSVOL --path "/Policies" --depth 3 -d corp.local